wolfv6/keybrd/doc/keybrd_library_developer_guide.md

 Who this guide is for
 ---------------------
 This guide is for the maintainers and developers of the keybrd library and it's extensions.
-It is assumed the reader is familiar with C++ language including pointers, objects, classes, static class variables, composition, aggregation, inheritance, polymorphism, and enum.
+It is assumed the reader is familiar with the C++ language including pointers, objects, classes, static class variables, composition, aggregation, inheritance, polymorphism, and enum.
 Row, Scanner, and Debouncer classes use bit manipulation.

 Custom Row classes
 ------------------
 Row classes are central to the keybrd library.
-Row is an abstract base class that allows flexibility for designing derived Row classes:
+Row is an abstract base class that allows flexibility in designing derived Row classes:
 * Row functions can be overridden in a derived class
 * choice of Debouncers
 * choice of Scanners

 This example illustrates the custom Row classes for a fictional keybrd_Ext extension library.
-The keybrd_Ext library is for a split keyboard with sticky keys and a matrix on each hand.
+The keybrd_Ext library is for a split keyboard with a matrix on each hand and sticky keys.

-Row_Ext::keyWasPressed() overrides Row::keyWasPressed()<br>
-Row_Ext::keyWasPressed() is used to unstick sticky keys
+Row_Ext::keyWasPressed() overrides Row::keyWasPressed() which is used to unstick sticky keys.

 Row_Ext_uC and Row_Ext_ShiftRegisters are a custom classes composed of stock keybrd library classes.<br>
 Row_Ext_uC uses Scanner_uC to scan the primary matrix.<br>